omeatai/AWS-SAA-PRACTICE-EXAM/README.md

 - [ ] A.  Turn on S3 Transfer Acceleration on the destination S3 bucket.
 Use multipart uploads to directly upload site data to the destination S3 bucket.
 - [ ] B.  Upload the data from each site to an S3 bucket in the closest Region.
 Use S3 Cross-Region Replication to copy objects to the destination S3 bucket.
 Then remove the data from the origin S3 bucket.
-- [ ] C.  Schedule AWS Snowball Edge Storage Optimized device jobs daily to transfer data from each site to the closest Region.
-Use S3 Cross-Region Replication to copy objects to the destination S3 bucket.
-- [ ] D.  Upload the data from each site to an Amazon EC2 instance in the closest Region.
-Store the data in an Amazon Elastic Block Store (Amazon EBS) volume.
-At regular intervals, take an EBS snapshot and copy it to the Region that contains the destination S3 bucket.
-Restore the EBS volume in that Region.

 </details>